 - Breastfeeding/nursing goods in general

 See above.
 I didn’t end up using the nursing covers, nursing pads, nipple cream, etc. But for those who are breastfeeding, it’s probably a good idea to get these.
+I would suggest getting samples, seeing what you like, and then going from there.

 - Hats and socks